 A PayPal Business account has all the options as a Personal account, but also offers more features for small to medium-sized business owners.

-For example, PayPal Business accounts allow you to send and receive invoices, plus set up subscription services.
-Through these services, your clients can sign up for recurring shipments in just one large transaction.
+For example, PayPal Business accounts allow you to send and receive PayPal invoices, plus set up subscription services.
+Through these services, your customers can sign up for recurring shipments in just one large transaction.
 You can also make invoices using the PayPal interface.
-This is fantastic if you're a freelancer and need to send an invoice to a client but don't have any experience making these documents.
+This is useful if you're a freelancer and need to send an invoice to a client but don't have any experience making these documents.

 Moreover, PayPal Business allows you to use your business website as an e-commerce portal.
 This can make online purchases for your customers easier.